Last updated on January 22nd, 2019 at 01:58 pm

 - You are beautiful even with that scar on your face.

-Who knows why I am this way.
-Maybe because being the picked on kid gave me an empathy for other people.
+Maybe because being the picked-on kid gave me empathy for other people.
 Doesn’t really matter.
-I truly believe this is why people talk to me on planes and share their deepest secrets and say things like, “I don’t why I’m telling you this, I never talk to people on planes.”
+I genuinely believe this is why people talk to me on planes, share their deepest secrets, and say things like, “I don’t know why I’m telling you this; I never talk to people on planes.”
 It’s why cab drivers hug me when they drop me off at the airport.
 It’s why people believe me when I talk to them from the stage.

-So what does this have to do with making money as a motivational speaker?
+So, what does this have to do with making money as a motivational speaker?

 Why does it work?

-And when you make people feel like THAT – you’ve entered into a very deep point of connection.
+Because it makes them feel valued, important, cherished, encouraged, and inspired; when you make people feel like that, you’ve entered into a very deep point of connection.
 Once you get here, you have them in the palm of your hand.

 So how do we do this?

 For me, it’s already part of my thought process naturally.
 But this new heightened awareness will make me pay more attention and find those moments where I’m not doing this for some reason.
 For you, maybe this is a radical new thing.
-So I suggest you make a note that you will see before you write a speech – a note reminding you to picture them sitting across from you as you write, and what you think about them – how you love on them.
-I suggest you find a way to slip yourself a note before you go give that speech, when you’re about to walk into the room and mingle, before you get on stage, and even as you meet and greet people after the program and sign books.
-And I would even encourage you, if you truly believe your calling is to bring hope and motivation to the world – to go EVERYWHERE with this new philosophy.
-And watch what happens.
-But get ready…..it can be quite exhausting sometimes.
-But it’s worth it.
+I suggest you make a note you will see before writing a speech.
+A note reminding you to picture them sitting across from you as you write and what you think about them.
+How you love on them.

-In closing…….The speaking business has a tendency to create divas with big egos and overblown impressions of who we are.
-Spending years in a career where people clap for you wherever you go, can sometimes create in us a false sense of superiority.
-Sometimes we tend to elevate ourselves above our audience.
-But this is not how we connect to an audience.
-I’m all about believing in yourself and understanding your worth, but I’m more about connecting with those you serve.
-And if you truly want to make it in this business, get booked often, get repeated standing ovations – it’s not just about delivering a good show – it’s about connecting with your audience.
-And I truly believe that if you walk on that stage with thoughts about how important you are, thoughts about how much of a star you are, thoughts about how they are lucky to have you, thoughts about how you can’t wait to get out of there – your audience will know it – even before you say a word.
-It’s why I still hang on to the fundamental truth about motivational speaking:
+If you really want to make it in this business, get booked often, and get repeated standing ovations–it’s not just about delivering a good show–it’s about connecting with your audience.
+If you walk on that stage with thoughts about how important you are, thoughts about how much of a star you are, thoughts about how they are lucky to have you, thoughts about how you can’t wait to get out of there–your audience will know it–even before you say a word.

-You can’t care about your audience, until you care about your audience.
+You can’t care about your audience until you care about your audience.

 And so I leave you with this question: